Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 (...)

 If the revisions are delicate and unobtrusive, the expansion is substantial and obvious.
-Part II reprints three Essays of mine, composed in the mid- and late- 1970s, in which I sought to supplement, to strengthen, and in some respects also to modify theses that were advanced in the original edition of the book (theses that are still represented here in Part I).
-As in the case of the text in Part I, slight adjustments and corrections have been made for the reprinting of the three Essays.
+Part II reprints three essays of mine, composed in the mid- and late- 1970s, in which I sought to supplement, to strengthen, and in some respects also to modify theses that were advanced in the original edition of the book (theses that are still represented here in Part I).
+As in the case of the text in Part I, slight adjustments and corrections have been made for the reprinting of the three essays.
 But the type-setting and pagination in Part II are, of course, new.
 Part III consists of a previously unpublished essay by Gregory Vlastos.
-The rationale of publishing posthumously this essay by Vlastos, as well as that of reprinting my own three previously published Essays, is perhaps best given in the course of a narrative, which immediately follows here, of my engagement with the thought of Parmenides over the years.
+The rationale of publishing posthumously this essay by Vlastos, as well as that of reprinting my own three previously published essays, is perhaps best given in the course of a narrative, which immediately follows here, of my engagement with the thought of Parmenides over the years.
 Additional comments and afterthoughts, ones that reflect my present views on crucial points of interpretation, will be presented in the course of the narrative and in the closing sections of this Preface." (from the Preface to the Revised and Expanded Edition, 2008, pp. XI-XIII)

-5. ———.
+50. ———.
 1971.
 "Mind's Commitment to the Real: Parmenides B8 34-41."
-In Essays in Ancient Greek Philosophy, edited by Anton, John P. and L., Kustas George, 59-80.
+In Essays in Ancient Greek Philosophy, edited by Anton, John P. and Kustas, George L., 59-80.
 Albany: State University of New York Press.

 "An expanded version of this paper appears as chapter 7 of my book, The Route of Parmenides" (p.
 59)